The Top 4 Reasons People Avoid the Flu Shot

 Yes, though less likely.

-It takes your body about 2 weeks to build up immunity after getting the vaccine, during which time you are not fully protected and could still get the flu.
+Your body takes 2 weeks to build immunity after receiving the vaccine, leaving you vulnerable to the flu during this period.
 You could also be unlucky enough to catch a less common strain not covered by the flu vaccine.

 4. “I already got my flu shot last year.”

-If you had a flu shot last season, you may still have partial immunity to similar flu virus strains, but this will fade over time.
-Your immune response may last up to a year or more, but could diminish sooner depending on your age or overall health.
+If you had a flu shot last season, you may still have partial immunity to similar flu virus strains.
+This will fade over time.
+Your immune response may last up to a year or more, but could diminish sooner.
+It depends on your age and overall health as well.
 The virus strains and the vaccines change every season; which is why everyone should get a flu shot every year.

 1 Centers for Disease Control (CDC)